-What is Branch Retinal Vein Occlusion?
+What Is Branch Retinal Vein Occlusion?

 The retina is a thin tissue in the back of the eye that consists of nerve cells.
 These nerve cells capture images that you see, much like the film of a camera.
 The center portion of the retina is called the macula and is where our best vision comes from.
 Our ability to do things like driving and reading comes from the function of the nerve cells in the macula.
 Blockage of one of the venous branches in the retina is called a branch retinal vein occlusion (BRVO), and may cause vision loss and other complications.
 Males and females are, in general, affected equally.
 Most retinal vein occlusions occur after the age of 50, although younger patients are sometimes seen with this disorder.

 Intravitreal injection of medications that block the action of Vascular Endothelial Growth Factor (VEFG) such as bevacizumab (Avastin) can be helpful in treating macular edema and neovascularization.
-Intravitreal or periocular steroid injections may have a role as well.
+Also, intravitreal or periocular steroid injections may have a role.
 Some patients can develop a painless increase in their intraocular pressure as a result of steroids and need to be monitored for this.
-Patients with known glaucoma are at increased risk of steroid-related intraocular pressure elevation.
-Aspirin therapy is often recommended, in addition to a thorough systemic evaluation by a primary care provider.
+Patients with known glaucoma have a higher risk of steroid-related intraocular pressure elevation.
+Aspirin therapy is a common recommendation, in addition to a thorough systemic evaluation by a primary care provider.